TOAST-DOCS/Container-Kubernetes/zh/user-guide.md

 ### Mounting PVC to Pods

 To mount PVC to a pod, mount information must be defined at the pod manifest.
-Enter pvc name to use for `spec.volumes.persistenVolumeClame.claimName`; enter paths to mount for `spec.containers.volumeMounts.mountPath`.
+Enter pvc name to use for `spec.volumes.persistenVolumeClaim.claimName`; enter paths to mount for `spec.containers.volumeMounts.mountPath`.

 In the example as blow, pvc created with dynamic provisioning is mounted to `/usr/share/nginx/html` of the pod.